The Bankrate promise

-In short, business loan payments aren’t tax deductible.
+In short, business loan payments aren’t tax-deductible.
 When a business loan is received by a company, it’s not included as taxable income when a company receives a business loan.
 In turn, when that loan is repaid, you are not able to deduct loan principal payments.
-You are simply paying back money you borrowed, not spending money in any way you can write off.
+You are simply paying back the money you borrowed, not spending money in any way you can write off.

 Business loan interest deductions